anywhichway/hcx/README.md

 ### Selective Routing

 If you specify a value for `path`, then it will be used to match against the new hash without the `#`.
-If the `path` value can be converted into a RegExp, that will be used to broaded the match.
+If the `path` value starts a `/` and can be converted into a RegExp, that will be used to broaded the match.
+Hence, do not start regular paths with a `/`.

+### Parameterized Routes

+If the 'path` attribute contains parameters, e.g. `/user/:id`, or a query string, the parameters will be parsed and used as the data model during the rendering process.

 ### Route Content

 If you specificy a CSS selector for the `to` attribute, the content of the first element matching the selector will be used as the content for the target area.

+### Remote Content

+If the `to` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
+If the file can be retrieved and successfully parsed as HTML with a body, the body is used.
+If it is HTML without a body, then all the HTML is used.

 ### Multiple Routes